bennekrouf/mayo-loader/README.md

 ### Customization

 You can customize the loader by passing your own image source and adjusting the animation duration.
-For further customization, you can modify the styles in MayoLoader.js.

 Example

 Here's an example of how to use the MayoLoader with a custom image and a longer duration: